 Mediation is a method for alternative dispute resolution that can be requested at any point throughout the court proceedings.
 If requested, both parties, their attorneys, and a neutral mediator will be present throughout every session.

 Conversely, both parties can head to arbitration as an alternative dispute resolution.
-Sometimes a court may require that a case go to arbitration as opposed to actual court, because a judge may believe that a reasonable settlement is in reach.
+Sometimes a court may require that a case goes to arbitration as opposed to the actual court, because a judge may believe that a reasonable settlement is in reach.
 Other times, arbitration is a voluntary decision of both parties to save both the expense of court costs.

 In arbitration, a hearing will take place between the plaintiff and defendant, judged by a neutral party known as an arbitrator.
 The difference between arbitration and mediation is simple.
 While mediations are non-bonding, meaning either party can accept or reject the offer, arbitration is usually binding.
 When the arbitrator makes a decision about the settlement, it is final.

 A trial provides the opportunity for the plaintiff to argue his or her case so that a jury can examine the evidence, decide what really happened, and rule on whether to find the defendant liable or responsible for the plaintiff’s injuries.

 - Jury deliberation and verdict